-- 12. One (1) original copy of high school (secondary) permanent record and Certificate of Graduation (High school diploma) - 13.
-One (1) original copy of college Transcript of Records - 14.
-Photocopy of the biographical and signature pages of valid Philippine passport - 15.
-Photocopy of PSA-issued Birth Certificate
+- 1. One (1) original copy of High School (Secondary) Permanent Record and Certificate of Graduation (HS Diploma) - 2.
+One (1) original copy of College Transcript of Records

-() NOTE
+() Note

-- All school documents should be with English translation and duly signed by the principal or registrar of the school.
-The original record should be placed in a sealed envelope with the signature of the principal/ registrar on the flap of the envelope. - All requirements must be presented to the registrar for verification and evaluation before an applicant can be issued a Notice of Acceptance. - Incomplete requirements will not be accepted. - Special Study Permit or Student Visa will be required before official enrollment. - An applicant is encouraged to follow the schedule of processing to avoid delay.
+All school documents should be with English translation and duly signed by the Principal or Registrar of the school.
+The original record should be placed in a sealed envelope with the signature of the Principal/Registrar on the flap of the envelope.